grafana/tanka/docs/docs/libraries/overriding.md

 > **Important:** If the file you override is not the one you directly import,
 > but instead imported by another file first, the override will only occur if
-> the placement of the file is along side your `main.libsonnet`.
+> the placement of the file is alongside your `main.libsonnet`.
 This is due to
 > the logic behind the Jsonnet importer.
 Example:  We import
 > `abc/main.libsonnet` located in `vendor/abc`.
 Because Jsonnet first looks if
 > files are locally present before considering the [import